 Rivers like the Cetina are graded one through to six for their level of difficulty.
 With a grade one being classified a fast moving river with small rapids and few obstructions to the death-defying grade six rivers which are tsunami’s being forced through giant boulders.
 Let’s just say a grade 6 is for an expert with many years experiences.
-Fortunately for us the Cetina is a grade 2-3 depending on the state of the river and is safe for a novice.
+Fortunately, the Cetina is a grade 2-3 depending on the state of the river and is safe for a novice.

 The Atai mountain range in Russia’s Siberia region is home to the class III-IV rapids of the Katun River.
-The run is lined with rolling pools and drops stops get you up close and personal with the people and cultures of Siberia.
+The run is d with rolling pools and drops stops get you up close and personal with the people and cultures of Siberia.